sirkapil/hitchens/index.md

 ---

 Hello, My name is Kapil Chaudhary.
 I live in Mathura, a beautiful city in India.
 I'm passionate about maths and occasionally coding.
+This is the link for my blog <a href="//math.heykapil.in" target="_blank">math.heykapil.in</a>

 I currently work for <a href="https://en.m.wikipedia.org/wiki/Chegg" target="_blank">Chegg Inc.</a> and i love whatever i do.